andreimandrique/andreimandrique/README.md

 - 👋 Hi, I’m @andreimandrique
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and rest API
 - 🌱 I’m currently learning javascript in The Odin Project
 - 😍 T'm currently studying in MFI Polytechnic Institute
 - 💞️ I’m looking to collaborate on simple project written in javascript